 The fats in avocado present multiple beneficial qualities for weight loss.
-They are burned faster than other types of fats and reduce appetite.
+They are full of nutrients, reduce the risk of heart disease and help to reduce hunger.

 Avocados are high in fiber and increase satiety.
-About half an avocado (100 g) contains 6.7 g of fiber and 2 g of protein, being a great choice for weight loss control.
+About half an avocado (100 g) contains 6.7 g of fiber and 2 g of protein, making it a great choice for weight loss control.

 This is why our avocado deviled eggs are a perfect weight loss snack to keep you full and burn calories.

 Although it is still a relatively new diet and evidence is changing all the time, there are some potential benefits of a ketogenic diet, in which carb intake is reduced and fat is increased.
 As a result, our body enters the state of ketosis to increase the amount of fat we use for energy compared to carbs.
 Although we don’t necessarily encourage a keto diet for weight loss, we know that some of you might follow this approach!